topherCantrell/sim-genius-square/README.md

   - Are there really 62208 combinations of the dice?
   - Are there really solutions for them all?
+  - Do some combinations have multiple solutions?
+  - What combinations have the most multiple solutions (easy)?
+  - Which combinations have only one solution (hard)?

 62,208 combinations from the dice.